 “I want to feel that crime is under control and there’s a more visible police presence.”

-You told us your concerns relating to community safety, especially around anti-social behaviour and drug dealing.
+You told us your concerns relating to community safety, especially around anti-social behaviour (ASB) and drug dealing.
 You want to see more police foot patrols, protective fencing and security lights.
-These are all part of our future strategy.

 “We want local residents to respect the area.”